luketudge/introduction-to-programming/topics/intro.md

 print(Hello.)
 ```

-If you save and run this new version of the program, you will see an 'error message' appear in the console, like the one below.
+If you save and run this new version of the program, you will see an [error message](glossary.md#error) appear in the console, like the one below.

 ```
   File "my_program.py", line 1